Kharos6/DOW2Launcher/README.md

 **SETUP INSTRUCTIONS**

-- Put the .exe and .launchconfig files into your Dawn of War II game directory.
+- Put the .exe and .launchconfig files into your desired Dawn of War II game directory.

 - Change the names of both files to match the name of your mod's .module file.